BUY TWO OR MORE GUIDES - UP TO 20% OFF

 This is a very popular stop.
 It’s located right on the Grand Loop Road, the only stop on either side that has its own dedicated road and parking lot.

 The falls are just a short walk from the parking lot.
-There are two spots to look out, but the one right next to the waterfall is by far the best.
+There are two spots to look out for, but the one right next to the waterfall is by far the best.
 You get to see the river flow right towards you, then turn and tumble over the edge, usually accompanied by a rainbow.

 South Rim Drive